18F/18f.gsa.gov/_posts/2016-07-11-conversation-about-static-dynamic-websites.md

 website.com/single-blog-post.
 If all you get is the text of that blog post, you probably only made one query.
-But the cool thing about a CMS is it gives you everything else like header images, related posts, tags, categories, detailed author bios, ​_plugins_, and whatever the heck else content you put in your CMS.
+But the cool thing about a CMS is it gives you everything else like header images, related posts, tags, categories, detailed author bios, ​plugins, and whatever the heck else content you put in your CMS.

 But let’s say that single blog post page has a header image, tags,